operasoftware/devopera/articles/_posts/2014-07-22-responsive-images-use-cases-code-snippets.md

 For browser windows with a width of 640 CSS pixels and wider, a photo with a width of 60% of the viewport width is used; for less wide browser windows, a photo with a width that is equal to the full viewport width is used.
 The browser picks the optional image from a selection of images with widths of 200px, 400px, 800px, 1200px, 1600px and 2000px, keeping in mind image width and screen DPI.

-## Changing image sizes, high-DPI images &amp; art direction use case
+## Changing image sizes, high-DPI images & art direction use case

 <span class="feature feature--true">sizes</span>
 <span class="feature feature--true">dpi</span>